jzrake/lunum/README.md

 ### lunum.sin(), cos(), etc.
 ***

 Lunum math library function call.
-Accepts as arguments lunum arrays, or single numbers of all data types.
+Accepts as arguments Lunum arrays, or single numbers of all data types.
 Overloaded for complex values by calling the appropriate functions in the C math library.
 All functions in the C math library are provided.